arijitbardhan/TerraformTemplates/README.md

 -> Run 'terraform plan' to get an idea of what is to be deployed.
 Put in the variable values when asked to.

--> Finally run 'terraform apply'.
+vgfg-> Finally run 'terraform apply'.
 Put the values when asked.
 This time the infrastructure would be deployed on particular provider.

+**WARNING:**
+  1. These things are cost incurring.
+Use with **Caution**.
+  2. Keep a separate folder for other Terraform templates (**except variables file**).
+Otherwise all Terraform files would execute at once.